JeanVinge/NewYorkTimes/README.md

-# New york times reader.
+# New york times reader 📱

 ## Requirements